OEKundakcioglu/OEKundakcioglu.github.io/docs/research.md

 ## Research Areas

-My research interests lie primarily in the fields of _supply chain management_ and _data mining_ spanning **decision analytics** and **mathematical optimization** problems.
+My research interests lie primarily in the fields of _supply chain management_ and _data science_ spanning **decision analytics** and **mathematical optimization** problems.

 ### Supply Chain Management

 I work on _inventory control_ under _demand and supply uncertainty_.
 These decision problems are ubiquitous in **healthcare** and **humanitarian aid operations**.
 I have also studied various mathematical optimization problems in production and service systems, including scheduling, lot sizing, routing, and pricing.

-### Data Mining
+### Data Science

-My research involves combinatorial optimization approaches in numerous subdomains of data mining, including _sequential testing_, _multi-instance learning_, and _time series analysis_.
+My research involves combinatorial optimization approaches in numerous subdomains of data science, including _sequential testing_, _multi-instance learning_, and _time series analysis_.
 In addition, I have applied supervised learning approaches to the toxicological evaluation of nanoparticles and interpreting EEG data.

 ---